Politics of Rajasthan: Sukhadia-Shekhawat Era

 Indira Gandhi was assassinated in 1984, and in 1985, a sympathy wave let the Congress sail through in the elections.
 But in 1989, which could be called a Shekhawat wave, the BJP-JD alliance won all 25 Lok Sabha seats and 140 of 200 seats in the assembly.
 Shekhawat became the Chief Minister for the second term.
 Though Janta Dal took back its support to the Shekhawat government, Shekhawat tore apart the JD and continued to rule as the Chief Minister thus earning the title of master manipulator.
 After the Babri Mosque demolition in Ayodhya, Shekhawat government was suspended by the P.M., P.V.Narasimha Rao and President's rule was enforced in Rajasthan.
 Election took place in 1993 in which his party won even after the breaking of its alliance with the Janta Dal.
 But the then Governor Bali Ram Bhagat didn't allow Shekhawat to form the government, but after immense pressure from Shekhawat, who reached the majority point after supports from independents like Sardar Gurjant Singh, Rani Narendra Kanwar, Sujan Singh Yadav, Rohitashva Kumar Sharma, Kr.
 Arun Singh, Sundar Lal etc. crossed the majority line of 101 seats in the assembly.
 Shekhawat became the Chief Minister for the third term.
 This time he ran a successful third term.
 This was perhaps the diamond phase for Rajasthan as it led to all-round development and Rajasthan also gained identity on the globe as a rapidly developing and beautiful state.
 Shekhawat introduced Heritage, Desert, Rural, Wildlife tourism to Rajasthan in 1998 elections, the BJP lost heavily due to the onion price rise issue.
-Ashok Gehlot ran a 5-year government.
-But he lost the Lok Sabha elections in 1999, only 6 months after its victory in the assembly elections.
-Shekhawat became the Vice-President of India in 2002 so he had to leave Rajasthan politics and the BJP.
-He appointed Vasundhara Raje as his successor.
-She led the BJP in 2003 elections and led it to a victory.
-She was the Chief Minister of Rajasthan from 2003 - 2008.
-Narpat Singh Rajvi was the Health Minister, Ghanshyam Tiwari was the Food Minister, Digamber Singh was Industries Minister and Gulab Chand Kataria was the Home Minister.
-The BJP won the 2004 Lok Sabha elections from here as well.
-But the tables turned in December 2008, when the infighting within the BJP, Raje's perceived autocratic and despotic rule, and the police excesses in the Gurjar-Meena agitation combined to overcome the incumbent Raje government's development and growth planks, and the Congress emerged victorious with the support of some independent MLA's.
-Ashok Gehlot was sworn-in as the new Chief Minister of Rajasthan.
-In 2013 Bharatiya Janata Party won by very large difference.
-BJP got 163 seats and Congress got only 21 seats out of 200 seats.
-Vasundhara Raje became the Chief Minister for second time.
-But in 2018 Indian National Congress flipped the state again with a big majority and Ashok Gehlot became the Chief Minister for the third time.